 11) In which language was the course given:

-13) Did you give any public lectures, and did you discuss with local staff issues regarding the curriculum?
+13) Did you give any public lecture, discussed with local staff issues regarding curriculum?

 14) Where did you live? (e.g. hotel, hostel, on campus, in city e.g.)